 The strategy supports EU local resilience through policies to develop and implement local adaptation plans and share transferrable solutions between regions.

-The commission also highlights climate finance’s role to help the Least Develop Countries and Small Islands Developing States adapt to climate change.
+The commission also highlights climate finance’s role in helping the Least Developed Countries and Small Island Developing States adapt to climate change.

 Closing the climate gap

-The climate gap also includes closing the finance, risk prevention, and insurance gap.
+The climate gap also includes closing the financial, risk prevention, and insurance gap.

-Closing the insurance gap would mean examining Europe’s coverage of natural disaster insurance and climate-related economic losses.
-In some parts of Europe, an average of 35% of climate-related losses are covered by insurance, while in other areas, it is as low as 5%.
+Closing the insurance gap would mean examining Europe’s natural disaster insurance coverage and climate-related economic losses.
+In some parts of Europe, an average of 35% of climate-related losses are covered by insurance; in others, it is as low as 5%.

-Insurers and policy-makers will have to come together for improvements to happen.
-Nicolas Jeanmart, head of personal & general insurance at Insurance Europe, says that adaptation needs to occur at all levels, from the local to the global.
+Improvements will require collaboration between insurers and policymakers.
+Nicolas Jeanmart, head of personal and general insurance at Insurance Europe, says adaptation needs to occur at all levels, from the local to the global.
 As each member state is affected by climate change differently, there should not be a one-size-fits-all solution.

 The strategy should also address climate change’s impacts on jobs.
-Rising temperatures can slash 2.2% of working hours or equal to 80 million full-time jobs and around $2 Trillion worth of losses by 2030, the article says.
+Rising temperatures can slash 2.2% of working hours, equivalent to 80 million full-time jobs, and cause around $2 trillion worth of losses by 2030, the article says.

 Rising temperatures will significantly affect the agriculture and construction sectors, and trade unions hope to see a provision about maximum working temperatures in the EU adaptation plan.